hendrik-weiler/Portal-CMS/README.markdown

 Portal CMS comes with a light sass,less,stylus-like scripting system.<br />
 *Notice:* The script will be parsed line for line so you cant comment after a variable definition.
 Everything in the code below is valid.
 There can be multiple scripts at any place like in php.

+*New (as of 1.36):* You have now the possibility to add a script attribute to everything (example shown below).
+Inside that script closure you can freely write javascript (in combination with jquery and all other added javascript files from the layout!).<br />
+Keywords:<br />
+self = The selector you are inside (.footer, body, p)<br />
+*Notice:* Up until now you have to refresh the site twice to get the written javascript affecting the site

 #### Syntax:
 <pre>
 /*&gt;